Antusqus/AWebEnablePackage/README.md

 - Allow users to delete records outside of direct database connection (for cleaning up data without accessing the DB directly))
 - Improve docs for running hosted WebAssembly vs. standalone
 - Review and fix any transient bugs with forms (e.g., JobAgencyForm add/save issues)
+- Implement user authentication and authorization
+- Add email to database.

 ## License
 Not currently licensed.